esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Code Challenge: Using skimage.transform.rotate
+## Challenge: Using skimage.transform.rotate

-Use `skimage.tranform.rotate` to produce two realistic augmented images (name them `new_pic1` and `new_pic2`) from the given 'normal' image we put in `image_g` variable, and then apply what you percieve as the two most critical algorithms to make them ready for classic supervised machine learning in one bit of code.
+Use `skimage.transform.rotate` to create two realistic augmented images (name them `new_pic1` and `new_pic2`) from the given 'normal' image stored in the `image_g` variable.
+Then, in a single block of code, apply what you perceive as the two most critical preprocessing algorithms to prepare these images for classic supervised ML.

-Hint: look at the shape of the cardiomegaly image in more ways than one.
-What will harsh lines do when we do ML?
+Hint: Carefully examine the shape of the cardiomegaly image from multiple perspectives.
+Consider the impact of harsh lines on ML performance.

 :::::::::::::::::::::::: solution